 Cross selling means maximizing your existing book of business.
 For example, if I sell you an auto policy and then call you six months later to see if you want to bundle it with a different type of policy, that’s cross-selling.
 It helps agents retain business because it’s harder for customers to get rid of many policies vs. getting rid of just one policy.

 - Pros: Cross-selling and referrals help agents to retain customers.
 Referrals are an easy close, and the small cost involved in acquiring these leads makes them an incredible value.
 Residuals are how agents make money.
 If 90% of your book retains business with you, that delivers huge ROI.

 - Cons: There are no real cons to cross-selling and referrals—in fact, if it were possible, we’d recommend employing these two lead-generation methods to almost any insurance agent looking to build their business.

 Option 6: Hiring A Third-party Business For Help With Lead Generation

 Hiring a marketing partner or lead-generation company to refer you leads is another option for agents looking to grow their book of business.
 These types of companies are typically called “internet lead vendors,” as the leads are sourced—you guessed it—online.

-There are generally two types of internet lead companies: true “generators” who source 100% of their own leads (that’s what we do at EverQuote) and aggregators, who resell leads they purchase from other sites, including lead generators.
+There are generally two types of internet lead companies: lead “generators” who source their own leads (that’s what we do at EverQuote) and aggregators, who resell leads they purchase from other sites, including lead generators.
 Because these two are significantly different, let’s break out the pros and cons of each separately.